Hypergraph dualization with FPT-delay parameterized by the degeneracy and dimension: Consequences for minimal domination

 \section{Consequences for minimal domination}

 Let $G$ be a graph of degeneracy $d$ and maximum degree $\Delta$.
-We show that, as a corollary of Theorem~\ref{thm:main}, we obtain an \FPT-delay algorithm listing the minimal dominating sets of $G$ parameterized by $d$ and~$\Delta$, answering Question~\ref{qu:conte-dom}.
+We show that, as a corollary of Theorem~\ref{thm:main}, we obtain an \FPT-delay algorithm listing the minimal dominating sets of $G$ within the time bounds of Question~\ref{qu:conte-dom}.